arturonline/docs/Apple/iOS/Persistance/Archiving.md

 ## Data

-`Data` is a swift structure that represents data stored as bytes. `Data` provides instance methods for writing to and reading from a file.
+`Data` is a swift structure that represents data stored as bytes and provides instance methods for writing to and reading from a file.

 ## Writing data to a file

-iOS apps work in the sandbox model.
+IOS apps work in a sandbox model.
 Your app has a few directories that it can use to save data.
 One, of those directories is called the `Documents` directory, and it's where you're allowed to save and modify information related to your app.

 As parat of the sandbox model, the file path to the Documents directory will change each time your app is loaded into memory for security reasons.